perfact/zodbsync/README.md

 different layer packages.
 These are read alphabetically from the bottom-most to the top-most layer and provide the following options:

-### `workdir`
+### `base_dir`
 A path where the layer is placed.
 This needs to be owned by the user that executes `zodbsync`.
 It will be initialized as a git repository if it is not already one.

 ### `source`
-This is an optional path that provides the objects of a layer, possibly read-only to the user executing `zodbsync` and provided by a Debian package or similar.
-Instead of a directory, this can also point to a (possibly compressed) tar archive.
+This path provides the objects of a layer, possibly read-only to the user executing `zodbsync` and provided by a Debian package or similar.
+Instead of a directory, this can also point to a (possibly compressed) tar archive, but this then needs to contain the `.checksums` file.

-An implicit fallback layer is added at the top where `workdir` is set to the `base_dir` provided in the main config for compatibility with a non-layered setup.
+An implicit fallback layer is added at the top where `base_dir` is set to the `base_dir` provided in the main config for compatibility with a non-layered setup and without a `source`.

 The representation rules for objects in a multi-layer setup are as follows: